 “Yeah, Mr. Green let me read my book when I was done with my work.
 Stupid Mrs. Jones just threatened to take my book away if I didn’t put it in my backpack until recess.”

 Notice that this parents hasn’t actually agreed with anything Mark has said; the parent just acknowledged his feelings about his situation.
 He could just keep going on with this until the conversation winds down, ending perhaps with something like, “I’m sorry you had a bad day.”

 Tip #3 Support Your Child in Standing Up for Himself.

-It is also useful to model two endings—one where Mrs. Jones responds reasonably and works out with Mark good options while waiting that meet her needs and one where Mrs. Jones just gets huffier, and it is time for a strategic retreat.
+It is also useful to model two endings—one where Mrs. Jones responds reasonably and works out with Mark good things to do while waiting and one where Mrs. Jones just gets huffier, and it is time for a strategic retreat.
 For the latter, one might then help the child brainstorm constructive things to do while seemingly doing nothing but sitting quietly (like reviewing multiplication tables or reciting poems in one’s head).
-[It is important to teach your children that while it is good to be able to have difficult conversation, they still might not like the outcome; the value is in making the try and in at least expressing your point of view.
+[It is important to teach your children that while it is good to be able to have difficult conversation, they still might not like the outcome; the value is in making the try and in at least expressing your point of view.]

 4. Teach Your Kids to Not Make Assumptions